-We believe that we have a shared heritage of Remembrance, a Remembrance that brings people and communities together and recognises the service and sacrifice of so many of past and current generations.
+We believe that our shared heritage of Remembrance brings communities together to recognise the service and sacrifice of past and current generations.

 That is why we are so delighted to have partnered with the National Literacy Trust to create a series of downloadable, free to use, lesson plans and assemblies aimed at Key Stages 2, 3 and 4 that can be used to explain to children of different ages and backgrounds why, how and who we Remember.